WHAT YOU CAN EXPECT TO CATCH!

 These tuna do not consume as much fish in their diet as other tunas, and will eat the tiny larvae of king shrimp or mantis shrimp, true shrimp, and crabs, as well as small fish.
 They do, of course, also eat juvenile and adult fish and squid.
 They are a short-lived, fast-growing species; a 5 year old fish would be considered old.

-REEF FISH
+BOTTOM FISH

-Space prevents us from listing all fish caught on our off shore and in shore reefs, however in addition to a myriad of tropical fish, reef fishing usually sees plentiful catches of Snapper (red, mutton, mangrove, yellowtail) and Grouper (black and Nassau) plus various lesser known panfish, as well as roaming predators such as Mackerel, Kingfish, and Small Wahoo.
+Space prevents us from listing all fish caught on our off shore and in shore reefs, however in addition to a myriad of tropical fish, bottom fishing usually sees plentiful catches of Snapper (red, mutton, mangrove, yellowtail) and Grouper (black and Nassau) plus various lesser known panfish, as well as roaming predators such as Mackerel, Kingfish, and Small Wahoo.

 Red Snapper